 Making Effective use of Color in Websites

-When discussing the design of a new site, a question that consistently arises is - “How do I select the most effective colors?”
+When discussing the design of a new website, a question that consistently arises is - “How do I select the most effective colors?”
 Choosing the right color palette for a site is essential to communicate your message, brand your product or service, and, if you are an online business, sell your products.
 Everyone has favorite colors, but how those colors are interpreted may vary from culture to culture.
 Color communicates far more than most people realize.
 Choosing wrong colors can be a disaster for your website.

 Before selecting colors, we ask the following questions: